matthewayoob/Meeting-Scheduler/README.md

 **Growth Opportunities**

 More robust test suite.
 I tested edge cases throughout, but I would create a more explicit testing mechanism.
-With midterms, want to send this over ASAP.
+I only included the provided test in the suite for continuity, but it is naturally expandable.